Personalized Medicine Dosing for Kidney Transplant Rejection

 The trial information does not specify if you need to stop taking your current medications.
 However, since the trial involves optimizing drug therapy, it's possible that changes to your medication regimen might be required.
 It's best to discuss this with the trial coordinators.

-What data supports the effectiveness of the drug Phenotypic Personalized Medicine Dosing for kidney transplant rejection?
+What prior data suggests that Phenotypic Personalized Medicine Dosing is safe for kidney transplant patients?

 AZ